jme/clj-m1-notes/index.md

 ## setup

 ### OpenJDK
-OK, this is the ONE slight caveat mentioned in the Intro, and naturally is the most important piece.
+OK, this is the ONE slight caveat mentioned in the intro and naturally is the most important piece.
 At the present time there is a [JEP](https://openjdk.java.net/jeps/391) ongoing for OpenJDK M1 port but Azul has already released a [M1 build of OpenJDK](https://www.azul.com/downloads/zulu-community/?package=jdk).

-There are various build versions available but for now I'm using that stalwart of the clojure dev ecosystem, JDK1.8, using the bundle version rather than the dmg installer.
+There are various build versions available but for now I'm using that stalwart JDK of the clojure dev ecosystem, version 1.8, using the bundle rather than the dmg installer.

 So; Download the bundle zip file, verify the sha256 signature, and install as follows: